 The Third Circuit took a similar view of service in a hostile foreign army in Breyer v.
-Meissner, 214 F.3d 416 (3d Cir.
+Meissner, 214 F.3d 416 (3rd Cir.
 2000).
-Like Schiffer, Johann Breyer joined the Death's Head Battalion during World War II.
-See id. at 418-19.
+Like Schiffer, Johann Breyer later joined the Death's Head Battalion during World War II.
+Id. at 418-19.
 The court first determined that Johann Breyer was entitled to citizenship at birth.
 Although he was born in Czechoslovakia in 1925, his mother was an American citizen.
 At the time, federal law granted citizenship at birth to children born abroad to fathers who are American citizens, but not to children born abroad to foreign fathers and mothers who are citizens of the United States.
 The court held the law unconstitutional and concluded that Breyer was entitled to citizenship at birth.
 Id. at 429.
 The court then remanded the case back to the district court to determine whether Breyer remained a U.S. citizen, in light of his activities during World War II.
 In doing so, the court expressly pointed out that Breyer's decision to join the Death's Head Battalion could constitute a renunciation of American citizenship, regardless of whether he was even aware of his entitlement to U.S. citizenship at the time:

 [T]he knowing commitment made by a member of the Death's Head Battalion, during a period when Germany was at war with the United States, demonstrates a loyalty to the policies of Nazi Germany that is wholly inconsistent with American citizenship.
 Although when he took his oath of allegiance first to the Waffen SS and then to the Death's Head Battalion, Johann Breyer was not aware of his right to American citizenship, one could conclude that he voluntarily made a commitment that, had he known of this right, clearly would have repudiated it. . . .
-Johann Breyer may have made such a disclaimer of allegiance to the United States by a voluntary enlistment in the Waffen SS and then again in the Death's Head Battalion
+Johann Breyer may have made such a disclaimer of allegiance to the United States by a voluntary enlistment in the Waffen SS and then again in the Death's Head Battalion.

 ...
 If these acts were voluntary, ... the court must determine whether they were performed with an intent to relinquish citizenship.
-We conclude that a voluntary oath of allegiance to a nation at war with the United States and to an organization of that warring nation that is committed to policies incompatible with the principles of American democracy and the rights of citizens protected by the American constitution-an organization such as the Death's Head Battalion-is an unequivocal renunciation of American citizenship whether or not the putative citizen is then aware that he has a right to American citizenship.

-Id. at 431 (emphasis added).
-Accordingly, the court remanded the case to determine if [Breyer's] actions constitute a voluntary and unequivocal renunciation of any possible allegiance to the United States of America, a renunciation made in a time of war against the United States that demonstrated an allegiance to Nazi Germany and a repudiation of any loyalty-citizen or not-to the United States.
+We conclude that a voluntary oath of allegiance to a nation at war with the United States and to an organization of that warring nation that is committed to policies incompatible with the principles of to determine if [Breyer's] actions constitute a voluntary and unequivocal renunciation of any possible allegiance to the United States of America, a renunciation made in a time of war against the United States that demonstrated an allegiance to Nazi Germany and a repudiation of any loyalty--citizen or not--to the United States.
 Cf. Perez v.
 Brownell, 356 U.S. 44, 68, 78 S.Ct.
 568, 2 L.Ed.2d 603 (1958) (Warren, C.J., dissenting and stating that some actions "may be so inconsistent with the retention of citizenship as to result in loss of that status.").
 On remand, the District Court must determine whether Breyer's acts constitute such a renunciation.